deepset-ai/haystack-integrations/integrations/vllm.md

 Install the wrapper via pip:  `pip install vllm-haystack`

 ## Usage
+This integration provides two invocation layers:
+- `vLLMInvocationLayer`: To use models hosted on a vLLM server
+- `vLLMLocalInvocationLayer`: To use locally hosted vLLM models

+### Use a Model Hosted on a vLLM Server
 To utilize the wrapper the `vLLMInvocationLayer` has to be used.

 Here is a simple example of how a `PromptNode` can be created with the wrapper.
 ```python
 from haystack.nodes import PromptNode, PromptModel
 from vllm_haystack import vLLMInvocationLayer